4d/docs/docs/Concepts/dt_object.md

 title: Object
 ---

 Variables, fields or expressions of the Object type can contain various types of data.
 The structure of "native" 4D objects is based on the classic principle of "property/value" pairs.
 The syntax of these objects is based on JSON notation:

 - A property name is always a text, for example "Name".
+It must follow [specific rules](identifiers.md#object-properties).

 - A property value can be of the following type:
 	- number (Real, Integer, etc.)